rnatella/git_esami/README.md

 ./exams_create.sh  so-fuorigrotta  20  ./2nd-folder-with-code
 ```

 In a new shell, launch the web form.
-You can configure here the IP address of the server (environment variable `SERVER_IP`), students will get it through the web form.
+You can configure here the public IP address of the server, by setting the environment variable `SERVER_IP`.
+The students will receive a GIT URL with this IP address.
+You can set `FLASK_USE_HTTPS` to enable HTTPS with a self-signed certificate.
 ```
 source env/bin/activate
 export SERVER_IP="1.2.3.4"
+export FLASK_USE_HTTPS=1
 ./exams_web_form.sh
 ```